About Me

 Laura Bray, a freelance writer and photographer for more than thirty years, focuses on community interest, history, food/wine, travel, and business topics.
 She also enjoys researching Texas history and her deep east Texas family roots.

 Her work appeared in "Through Layered Limestone: a Texas Hill Country anthology of place," published in October 2019 by the Patrick Heath Public Library.
 She writes regularly for her local newspaper, the Boerne Star, and published a series of online stories about the recovery from Hurricane Harvey.
-See her full bibliography here.
+See her full bibliography here

 Born in Midland in 1961, she moved to Houston with her family in 1968 and attended Texas A&M University (graduating in 1982).
 After fifteen years of living outside of Texas, she and her husband Bruce returned (for good!) to the Lone Star State with a move to San Antonio in 1998.
 She currently resides in Boerne, TX, a small Hill Country town with a rich German historical heritage.
 She and Bruce have one son and two young grandsons who live in Tyler in east Texas.